 Relationship and Sex Education is learning about physical, moral and emotional development.
-It is about the understanding of the importance of stable and loving relationships, respect, love and care.
+It is about understanding the importance of stable and loving relationships, respect, love and care.
 It is also about the teaching of sex, sexuality, personal identity, diversity and sexual health.